como-usar-correccion-gamma-en-fuentes-de-luz-con-arduino

 analogWrite(pin, CorrectGamma8(PWM));

-The results obtained are similar to those obtained when using the table.
-This method has the advantage of occupying less memory although, on the other hand, it is slightly slower (but very little).
+The results obtained are similar to those obtained using the table.
+This method has the advantage of using less memory, although, on the other hand, it is slightly slower (but very little).

 What if we put it all in a library?
-Of course we can.
-Here is the CorrectionGamma library, an Open Source library for Arduino that has the two methods we have seen in this post to be able to use them comfortably and easily.
+Of course.
+Here you have the GammaCorrection library, an Open Source library for Arduino that includes the two methods we have seen in this post so you can use them conveniently and easily.